AsahiLinux/docs/M1-vs.-PC-Boot.md

 # NOR Flash

 There is also a separate flash chip, called a NOR flash.
 This is the same kind of chip that contains the UEFI firmware on PCs.
 It only contains product information and the first stage of iBoot.
+You can think of it as the earliest portion of the UEFI firmware.

 # SecureROM